Stephen G. Brush: Honors and awards

 In 1977 Brush became a Fellow of the American Physical Society, and in 1981 he was elected a Fellow of the American Association for the Advancement of Science.

-Brush received the 1977 Pfizer Award from the History of Science Society for best book on the history of science for his 1976 book, The Kind of Motion We Call Heat.
+Brush received the 1977 Pfizer Award from the History of Science Society for an outstanding book on the history of science in English in the past three years for his 1976 book, The Kind of Motion We Call Heat.

-In 2009, he received the Abraham Pais Science History Award from the American Physical Society.
+In 2009, he received the Abraham Pais Prize from the American Physical Society and the John Frederick Lewis Award for his 2009 book, Choosing Selection: The Revival of Natural Selection in Anglo-American Evolutionary Biology, 1930-1970.

 Brush was a commencement speaker at the 2015 University of the Sciences commencement, at which he also received an honorary degree.